 This delicious soup is equally tasty hot or at room temperature, so it is a perfect addition in any season.
-To make things easier on yourself when you have a crowd coming and time is getting short: Purchase frozen chopped carrots—you won’t need to peel or slice them.–Matthew Mead
+To make things easier on yourself when time is getting short, purchase frozen chopped carrots—you won’t need to peel or slice them.–Matthew Mead

 We’ve also had success using baby snacking carrots.
 They, too, are already peeled and, besides being sweeter, they take no time too cook